Frank Dimant: Background

 Originally from Montreal, Quebec, Dimant was educated at Yeshiva University and at McGill University's Graduate School of Sociology.
 He describes himself as a "disciple of the teachings of Zev Jabotinsky".

 Dimant was the central region director of the Canadian Zionist Federation in the early 1970s.

 B'nai Brith

 Dimant retired from B'nai Brith Canada after a tenure of 36 years in September 2014 and was replaced by Michael Mostyn.

 In 2014, Dimant told the Canadian Jewish News he planned to nominate Canadian Prime Minister Stephen Harper for the Nobel Peace Prize for his "moral leadership in the world… especially when it comes to standing up to radical Islamist terrorism."
-Diamant's announcement sparked a petition to the Nobel adjudication committee to protest the proposed nomination, stating it "would be a disgrace and insult to [the] prestigious award."
+Dimant's announcement sparked a petition to the Nobel adjudication committee to protest the proposed nomination, stating it "would be a disgrace and insult to [the] prestigious award."
 In January of that year, Dimant and other Jewish leaders had accompanied the prime minister on his first trip to Israel, at which time Dimant praised Harper's "unparalleled" support for the Jewish state.